Randomization-based joint central limit theorem and efficient covariate adjustment in stratified $2^K$ factorial experiments: Simulation study

 where $\varepsilon_i(q)$, $i=1,\dots,n, \ q=1,\dots,4$, are independent and identically distributed (i.i.d.)
 Gaussian random variables with mean zero and variance $\sigma_q^2$.
 We choose $\sigma_q^2$ such that the signal-to-noise ratio equals 10.
 The $\X_i$ is a three-dimensional vector of covariates generated from a multivariate normal distribution with mean zero and covariance matrix $\Sigma$: $\Sigma_{jj} = 1$ and $\Sigma_{jl} = 0.5^{|j-l|}$, $j \not = l$, $j,l = 1, 2, 3$.
 For $j = 1, 2, 3$, we generate the coefficient vectors from uniform distributions:

 The potential outcomes and covariates are both generated once and then kept fixed.
-We consider four different cases of number of strata, stratum sizes, and propensity scores.
-For each case, we conduct stratified factorial experiments for $10,000$ times to compare the performances of various methods in terms of bias, standard deviation (SD), root mean square error (RMSE), empirical coverage probability (CP), and mean confidence interval length (CI length) of the $95\%$ confidence interval (CI) for each component of factorial effects.
+We consider three different cases of number of blocks, block sizes, and propensity scores.
+For each case, we conduct randomized block factorial experiments $10,000$ times to compare the performances of various methods in terms of bias, standard deviation (SD), root mean square error (RMSE), empirical coverage probability (CP), and mean confidence interval length (CI length) of the $95\%$ confidence interval (CI) for each component of factorial effects and the general-weight effect.
 In addition, we construct Wald-type $95\%$ confidence regions for the joint main effects and compare their areas.